Synthetic biology: Engineered bacteria-based platform

+Synthetic biologists are developing genetically modified live yeast that can deliver therapeutic biologic medicines.
+When orally delivered, these live yeast act like micro-factories and will make therapeutic molecules directly in the gastrointestinal tract.
+Because yeast are eukaryotic, a key benefit is that they can be administered together with antibiotics.
+Probiotic yeast expressing human P2Y2 purinergic receptor suppressed intestinal inflammation in mouse models of inflammatory bowel disease.
+A live S. boulardii yeast delivering a tetra-specific anti-toxin that potently neutralizes Toxin A and Toxin B of Clostridioides difficile has been developed.
+This therapeutic anti-toxin is a fusion of four single-domain antibodies (nanobodies) that potently and broadly neutralize the two major virulence factors of C. difficile at the site of infection in preclinical models.
+The first in human clinical trial of engineered live yeast for the treatment of Clostridioides difficile infection is anticipated in 2024 and will be sponsored by the developer Fzata, Inc.

 Cell-based platform

 The immune system plays an important role in cancer and can be harnessed to attack cancer cells.
 Cell-based therapies focus on immunotherapies, mostly by engineering T cells.

 T cell receptors were engineered and 'trained' to detect cancer epitopes.
 Chimeric antigen receptors (CARs) are composed of a fragment of an antibody fused to intracellular T cell signaling domains that can activate and trigger proliferation of the cell.
-A second generation CAR-based therapy was approved by FDA.
+Multiple second generation CAR-based therapies have been approved by FDA.

 Gene switches were designed to enhance safety of the treatment.
 Kill switches were developed to terminate the therapy should the patient show severe side effects.
 Mechanisms can more finely control the system and stop and reactivate it.
 Since the number of T-cells are important for therapy persistence and severity, growth of T-cells is also controlled to dial the effectiveness and safety of therapeutics.

 Although several mechanisms can improve safety and control, limitations include the difficulty of inducing large DNA circuits into the cells and risks associated with introducing foreign components, especially proteins, into cells.

 Biofuels, pharmaceuticals and biomaterials

 The most popular biofuel is ethanol produced from corn or sugar cane, but this method of producing biofuels is troublesome and constrained due to the high agricultural cost and inadequate fuel characteristics of ethanol.
-An substitute and potential source of renewable energy is microbes that have had their metabolic pathways altered to be more efficient at converting biomass into biofuels.
-Only if their production costs could be made to match or even exceed those of present fuel production can these techniques be expected to be successful.
+A substitute and potential source of renewable energy is microbes that have had their metabolic pathways altered to be more efficient at converting biomass into biofuels.
+Only if their production costs could be made to match or even beat those of present fuel production can these techniques be expected to be successful.
 Related to this, there are several medicines whose pricey manufacturing procedures prevent them from having a larger therapeutic range.
 The creation of new materials and the microbiological manufacturing of biomaterials would both benefit substantially from novel artificial biology tools.